Migrant dies in Channel as arrivals believed to have hit 30,000 for year so far

 Another migrant has died while trying to cross the English Channel as 30,000 are believed to have arrived in the UK after making the journey so far this year.

-Around 15 people were rescued after they fell into the sea while trying to join a boat off the coast in the Calais region, between Hardelot and Equihen-Plage, early on Wednesday, a spokeswoman for the French coastguard said.
+Around 15 people were rescued after they fell into the sea while trying to join a boat off the coast in the Calais region, between Hardelot and Equihen-Plage, early on Wednesday, a spokeswoman for the French coastguard said, while witnesses described seeing a baby in the water.

 A man was declared dead when he was brought ashore in the rescue operation by a French navy helicopter and lifeboat, while others were brought to the beach and on to hospital.